brycefrank/pyfor/README.md

 **pyfor** is a Python package that assists in the processing of point cloud data in the context of forest inventory.
-This includes manipulation of point data, support for analysis, and a memory optimized API for managing large collections of point cloud data.
+This includes manipulation of point data, support for analysis, and a memory optimized API for managing large collections of tiles.

 ## Release Status